 Neighbourhood Guide: What To Eat, Drink And Do In Tai O

 Once a major fishing and trading ports in Hong Kong, Tai O today has transformed into one of locals’ most beloved day trip destinations, that's famed for its unique culture and vibe, gorgeous natural scenery and scrumptious local treats.
-The village lies on the northwestern tip of Lantau Island, which often dubbed as “Venice of Hong Kong”—a secluded gem that feels worlds away from the fast-paced, skyscraper-laden city.
+Lying on the northwestern tip of Lantau Island, the village is often dubbed as “Venice of Hong Kong”—a secluded gem that feels worlds away from the fast-paced, skyscraper-laden city.